dahall/Vanara/README.md

 * Any structure or macro or enumeration (no function) that is used by many libraries is put into either `Vanara.Core` or `Vanara.PInvoke.Shared`
   * (e.g. The macro `HIWORD` and the structure `SIZE` are both in `Vanara.PInvoke.Shared` and classes to simplfy interop calls and native memory management are in `Vanara.Core`.)
 * Inside a project, all constructs are contained in a file named after the header file (*.h) in which they are defined in the Windows API
-  * (e.g. In the Kernel32 assembly, you'll find a FileApi.cs, a WinBase.cs and a WinNT.cs file representing fileapi.h, winbase.h and winnt.h respectively.)
+  * (e.g. In the Vanara.PInvoke.Kernel32 project directory, you'll find a FileApi.cs, a WinBase.cs and a WinNT.cs file representing fileapi.h, winbase.h and winnt.h respectively.)
 * Where the direct interpretation of a structure leads to memory leaks or misuse, I have tried to simplify their use
 * Where structures are always passed by reference and where that structure needs to clean up memory allocations, I have changed the structure to class implementing `IDisposable`.
 * Wherever possible, all handles have been turned into `SafeHandle` derivatives.